nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth2_DeepDive.md

 ### Tokens

-Here is a much clearer, highly structured rewrite of the **Access Token** concept.
-It emphasizes the "Valet Key" analogy while explicitly calling out the architectural dangers of confusing authorization with authentication.

-You can replace the original Access Token bullet point in your document with this expanded, Staff-level explanation:

----

-Here is the **clean, consistent, drop-in replacement formatting**, aligned with the **Resource Owner section style**.
-You can **replace your entire token section as-is**.

----

 * **Access Token:**
   The “Valet Key.”
 A credential used by the Client application to securely access the Resource Server (API).